Phoenixgreen763/Gym-Planner/README.md

 * On some smaller screen sizes, the calendar can sometimes display the event name too small for the user to see.

+* There is a bug on some mobile browers, that allows you to add exisitng exercises to the exercise list.
+This should not be possible, but may be due to a server-side issue when submitting the form.

 ## Design

 * Fonts